Smokefree/Auahi Kore is about youth, whānau and communities living a smokefree life.

 By choosing to be smokefree, supporting people to quit, and creating smokefree events, parks and sports grounds, together we can achieve the vision of a Smokefree New Zealand by 2025.

 Stop Before You Start

-HPA recently launched Stop Before You Start to communicate with young adults 17 to 24-years-old who are at risk of taking up smoking.
+HPA's Stop Before You Start campaign communicates with young adults 17 to 24-years-old who are at risk of taking up smoking.

 The campaign highlights the health and social impacts of smoking and asks young adults to...“think about your relationship with tobacco”.

 The aims are to increase the audience’s resistance to tobacco - including offers of cigarettes in social settings, help them understand the nature of tobacco and its harms, and increase the prevalence of pro-smokefree and anti-tobacco attitudes.

 The New Zealand government has a goal of a Smokefree Aotearoa by 2025.
 This will mean: